Devil-Gaming-Studios/deployment_agent/README.md

 # Deployment_Agent

 - Multi-agent deployment automation system built with Python, Google ADK 2.3.0, Gemini 2.5 Flash Lite, and Qwen3 via Ollama/LiteLLM.
-- DeployMind automatically deploys a GitHub repository to Vercel, detects errors, classifies them, suggests fixes, validates the fixes, and opens a GitHub Pull Request for human review — all coordinated by a central orchestrator.
+- Deployment_Agent automatically deploys a GitHub repository to Vercel, detects errors, classifies them, suggests fixes, validates the fixes, and opens a GitHub Pull Request for human review — all coordinated by a central orchestrator.

 ---